Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 1. Decide on the type of loan your business needs.
 Long-term loans and equipment financing are best for investing in long-term growth projects.
 Short-term loans, lines of credit, inventory financing and business cash advances are best for short-term needs and ongoing projects.

 2. Compare business loan providers and check your eligibility.
 This could involve setting up an appointment with a loan officer at a bank.
-Or use a connection service like Lendio that partners with both bank and online lenders to quickly compare offers.
+Or use a connection service like Lendio that partners with both bank and online lenders to compare offers quickly.

 3. Get prequalified.
 After you’ve made a list of lenders you’re interested in, get a personalized quote from your top choices by doing a prequalification.
 Prequalification allows you to compare rates and terms before applying and doing a hard credit pull.

 4. Gather all required documents.
-For a $300,000 loan, this will require a government-issued ID, EIN, bank statements from the past few months for the business and owners, tax returns, financial statements and financial projections.
+A $300,000 loan typically requires a government-issued ID, EIN, bank statements from the past few months for the business and owners, tax returns, financial statements and financial projections.

 5. Apply for the loan.
 If your lender has an online application, this sometimes only takes a few minutes.
 But SBA loans typically require multiple forms that can get complicated.
 It may be worth signing up for a packaging service from a company like SmartBiz.